 Powder sugar- you will need powdered sugar for this recipe. you don’t have to buy powdered sugar, you can make it at home by blending granulated sugar in a blender or food processor.

-Nilla wafers- Top these cupcakes with a nilla wafer for a signature banana pudding look!
+Nilla wafers- top these cupcakes with a Nilla wafer for a signature banana pudding look!

 Instructions